 For the material lines of business, the table below reconciles the main difference between the IFRS contract liabilities and Solvency II technical provisions.

-The IFRS figures shown represent the total insurance and investment (participating and non-participating) contract liabilities, including the UDS.
+The IFRS figures shown represent the total insurance and investment (participating and non-participating) contract liabilities, including the UDS at 31 December 2017.